 For the four-year course leading to certificate or to the Th.M. degree, a minimum of 200 grade points is required.
 An average grade of B, 2 grade points per hour, is required for all fourth-year courses.
-For work in the Graduate School, a minimum grade of B is required for credit in each course fulfilling requirements for graduation with an average of at least 2 grade points per hour.
 Grades of each semester are considered as a separate unit, but it is necessary to secure credit in Greek 300B before credit is recognized in Greek 300A, and similarly, credit must be established in Hebrew 202 before credit is recognized in Hebrew 201.

 Major Study.
-A major must be selected by the student in one of the following departments: Systematic Theology, Semitic Languages and Old Testament Exegesis, New Testament Literature and Exegesis, or Historical Theology.
+A major must be selected by the student in one of the following departments: Systematic Theology, Semitic Languages and

+Old Testament Exegesis, New Testament Literature and Exegesis, Historical Theology, or Bible Exposition.
 A major is constituted by completion of at least six semester hours of elective credit in the field of the major in addition to the prescribed requirements of that department, which already constitute an emphasis.
 In addition, the graduation thesis must also be written in the field of the major.

-Graduation Theses and Dissertations.
+Graduation Thesis.
 As this aspect of the student's work constitutes the crowning achievement of his seminary study, it is expected to represent a significant contribution and students should follow carefully the rules governing its writing.

-The subject of a thesis or dissertation must be approved on the proper blank by the professor of the department as indicated by his signature.
+The subject of a thesis must be approved on the proper blank by the professor of the department as indicated by his signature.
 Blanks are available at the Registrar's office.
 A thesis adviser shall be chosen in consultation with the professor of the department.
 The form indicating the name of the adviser and the approved subject must be filed in the office of the Registrar on or before Tuesday of the third week of the first semester of the academic year of graduation.

-The syllabus of the thesis or dissertation is prepared in consultation with the adviser and shall consist of approximately 1,000 words for the graduation thesis for the Th.M. degree or four-year certificate, and approximately 2,500 words for the syllabus of the dissertation leading to the Th.D. degree.
+The syllabus of the thesis is prepared in consultation with the adviser and shall consist of approximately 1,000 words for the graduation thesis for the Th.M. degree or four-year certificate.
+The syllabus must be written in acceptable form according to the same standards indicated for the thesis on Page 24.
 This syllabus must be filed with the Registrar on Tuesday of the seventh week of the first semester of the academic year of graduation.
 Filing of the syllabus constitutes declaration of intention to graduate at the following commencement.

-The first draft of the thesis or dissertation is written under the supervision of the adviser and should be presented to him in readable form (typewritten if possible) on or before the opening of the final semester before graduation.
+The first draft of the thesis is written under the supervision of the adviser and should be presented to him in readable form (typewritten if possible) on or before the opening of the final semester before graduation.
 Suggestions of the adviser should be incorporated in the final copy.

-The final copies of the thesis or dissertation shall be presented in proper form to the Registrar's office on or before Tuesday of the seventh week of the final semester.
+The final copies of the thesis shall be presented in proper form to the Registrar's office on or before Tuesday of the seventh week of the final semester.
 For each day late beyond this date, a penalty of one per cent shall be deducted from the grade.
 Students may elect to postpone graduation one year to avoid the penalty.
-Two copies of the thesis or dissertation shall be submitted and shall be the first copy and the first carbon.
+Two copies of the thesis shall be submitted and shall be the first copy and the first carbon.
 They shall conform strictly to the standards outlined in A Form Book for Thesis Writing, by William Giles Campbell and to the additional instructions authorized by the faculty.
+The thesis must be of acceptable merit and must be approved by more than one professor.
 A graduation thesis becomes the property of the Seminary upon presentation even if found unsatisfactory.
 A charge of five dollars is made for binding two copies of the graduation thesis or dissertation.